Radiologic Technology

 A pre-application process can be followed by contacting the ARRT at https://www.arrt.org/ to ascertain if the applicant will be allowed to take the registry exam.

-A competitive selection process is used to choose students for each upcoming class.
-The top 22 applicants will be selected based on GPA of the 8 pre-requisite classes and the ATI TEAS VII Test Scores.
+A competitive selection process is used to choose students for each upcoming cohort.
+The top 28 applicants will be selected based on GPA of the 8 pre-requisite classes and the ATI TEAS VII Test Scores; bonus points are available.